 Ring of Caring

-Are you stuck at home feeling anxious, need shopping done or just need a listening ear to cheer you up?
-City of Belfast is partnering with Ring of Caring to offer the Friendly Calling Program, Shopping, and medication pick-up.
-Call Jodie Stout at City of Belfast, 207-338-3370, ext 120 or email email@example.com
+Are you stuck at home feeling anxious, need shopping done, or just need a listening ear to cheer you up?
+Belfast is partnering with Ring of Caring to offer the Friendly Calling Program, Shopping, and medication pick-up.
+Call Jodie Stout at City of Belfast, 207-338-3370, ext 120, or email firstname.lastname@example.org.

-Applicants apply online at mainehousing.org/covidrent or they can call Waldo Community Action Partners, Brian Friel at 930-7361 if they don’t have access to the internet or have questions about the program.
+Applicants apply online at mainehousing.org/covidrent, or they can call Waldo Community Action Partners Brian Friel at 207-930-7361 if they don’t have access to the internet or have questions about the program.